Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-security.md

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-The Analytics service implements a subset of the security found in the VSTS operational store.
-The security container in the Analytics service is at the team project level.
+The Analytics Service implements a subset of the security found in the VSTS operational store.
+The security container in the Analytics Service is at the team project level.

 Security is granted by giving a user the **View analytics** permission through the team project admin Security page.

 <img src="_img/analytics-permissions.png" alt="Analytics Permission dialog" style="border: 1px solid #C3C3C3;" />

 >[!NOTE]
->The Analytics service does not support security at the area path level.
-Therefore, if a user has access to a team project and can report on that project but they don't have access to work items in specific areas of that project, they can view data through the Analytics service.
-Therefore, to protect your data, the best practice is to not allow reporting against the Analytics service for any user who does not have access to all data within a team project.
+>The Analytics Service does not support security at the area path level.
+Therefore, if a user has access to a team project and can report on that project but they don't have access to work items in specific areas of that project, they can view data through the Analytics Service.
+Therefore, to protect your data, the best practice is to not allow reporting against the Analytics Service for any user who does not have access to all data within a team project.

 To learn more about working with permissions, see [Security & Identity](../../security/index.md).

 **The whole truth or nothing at all**

-The Analytics service is designed to provide accurate data, not data trimmed by your security settings.
+The Analytics Service is designed to provide accurate data, not data trimmed by your security settings.

 For example, take the following scenario: